michaelyu2011/MY-OH-Boundary/README.md

-This is the GJSON file of the OH region boundaires, including six Ontarion Health Regions.
+This is the GJSON file of the OH region boundaries, including six Ontario Health Regions.